jakobhoeg/built-in-ai/examples/next-hybrid/README.md

 # Built-in AI Next.js Hybrid Chat Example

+> This is a very basic example of how to use all packages.

 This example demonstrates how to create a hybrid AI chat application that intelligently switches between browser-based AI (Chrome/Edge Prompt API) and server-side AI models.
 The app includes download progress streaming from the browser AI model, multimodal file support, and graceful fallback when browser AI model is unavailable.

 ## Features Demonstrated